How many house plants is too many?

 You bring them up in conversation even though your friends have asked you to stop

-My friends are really nice and politely listen when I excitedly tell them that my Calathea’s bloomed.
 I think I’m trying to make them be interested in houseplants, but interests just don’t work that way.

 You can’t force someone to be interested in something, and you certainly can’t do it by boring them with the subject all day long.